alnaer-ai/elitesport1/README.md

 - Framer Motion animations respect `prefers-reduced-motion` via browser defaults, so keep motion subtle when adding new sections.
 - Before opening a PR, run `npm run lint`.

-For support or onboarding, point teammates to this README plus the schema definitions inside `cms/schemas/`.
-Most additions boil down to Sanity document updates.
+For support or onboarding, point teammates to this README plus the mock data definitions in `lib/mockData.ts`.